dynamsoft-docs/document-viewer-docs/api/class/browseviewer.md

 **Remark**

-- The editing operations (rotating) in pages will be saved to document automatically when destroy the viewer object.
+- The editing operations (rotating) in pages will be saved to document automatically when destroy the viewer instance.

 **See Also**